isikyus/defenders-of-kathrakopolis/README.md

 bring slow, subtle blessings to the city (and look like skyscrapers).

-About 70% of the citizens are human, 15% half-humans (Aasimar, Ifrits, Fetchlings, etc.), 10% Strix, and 5% giants (mostly ogres, cyclopes, and the homebrew "mirror giants").
+About 65% of the citizens are human, 15% Strix,
+10% giants (mostly ogres, cyclopes, and the homebrew "mirror giants"), and 10% half-humans (Aasimar, Ifrits, Fetchlings, etc.).

 ## General character creation